Poisonous Plants in Vermont

 • Flowers: Clusters of small white or green flowers in the summer, followed by white berries in fall and winter.

-• Look-a-likes: Staghorn sumac, which has fuzzy stems and grows in clusters, unlike poison sumac.
+• Look-alikes: Staghorn sumac, which has fuzzy stems and grows in clusters, unlike poison sumac.

-If you come into contact with poison sumac, wash the area that touched the plant as soon as possible.
-Use a skin cleanser made for poison sumac, like Tecnu, which can remove oils from the plant before they form a rash.
-If you don't have a special cleanser available, remove any clothes that might have oil on them and wash your body thoroughly with soap and water.
+• If you don't have a special cleanser available, remove any clothes that might have the oil on them, and wash your body thoroughly with soap and water.

 What if I need to work with poison sumac?

-• Wash up immediately after being outside if you work in wet outdoor areas.
+• Wash up immediately after being outside.

-• Keep contaminated clothes away from skin.
+• Keep clothes that may have come into contact with poison sumac away from your skin.

 Stinging Nettle